connexcs/docs/billing.md

 <h4><b>&#x25cf; Advantages</b></h4>

-Cheaper than per minute billing if you have consistent traffic with high utilisation.
+1. Cheaper than per minute billing if you have consistent traffic with high utilisation.
-Servers are provided for free at various tiers.
+2. Servers are provided for free at various tiers.
-Predictable Costs.
+3. Predictable Costs.

 <h4><b>&#x25cf; Disadvantages</b></h4>

-More expensive if you have sporadic traffic
+1. More expensive if you have sporadic traffic.
-Capacity availability is less dynamic
+2. Capacity availability is less dynamic.

 <h2>ConnexCS Billing per minute</h2>